 Callisia Navicularis Quick Care Guide

-The Callisia navicularis or chain plant enjoys a bright window but can’t tolerate sitting in direct sunlight all day.
+The Callisia navicularis or Chain Plant enjoys a bright window but can’t tolerate sitting in direct sunlight all day.

-As for fertilizing, you don’t absolutely need to fertilize a Callisia navicularis.
-However, they will respond favorably to occasional fertilizing during the growing season (late spring through early fall).
+As for fertilizing, you don’t need to fertilize a Callisia navicularis.
+However, they will respond favorably to occasional fertilizing during the growing season—late spring through early fall.
+Use succulent potting mix when potting a Chain Plant, or add some pumice or perlite to help drainage.

 All About Caring for the Callisia Navicularis “Chain Plant”